jaspervdv/IFC_BuildingEnvExtractor/README.md

 The development of this conversion process is one of the steps required to close the gap between architecture/BIM and  GIS/city scale models.

-**Development of this tool is funded up until the end of September 2025.
+**Development of this tool is funded up until the end of December 2025.
 After this date new funding has to be found if further development is desired.**

 ![Output of the IfcEnvelopeExtractor](https://raw.githubusercontent.com/jaspervdv/IFC_BuildingEnvExtractor/master/Images/EnvExtractorExample.gif "An example of the created LoD envelopes based on an input file")